pyvisa/pyvisa/docs/rvalues.rst

 or oct.
 Or you might want to receive an array of strings.
 In that case you can specify a `converter`.
 For example, if you expect to receive integers as hex:

-    >>> values = inst.query_ascii_values('CURV?', converter=lambda x: int(x, 16))
+    >>> values = inst.query_ascii_values('CURV?', converter='x')

+`converter` can be one of the Python :ref:`string formatting codes <python:formatspec>`.
-`converter` needs to be a callable that takes a single argument.
-The default converter is `float`.
+But you can also specify a callable that takes a single argument if needed.
+The default converter is `'f'`.

 Finally, some devices might return the values separated in an uncommon way.
-You can provide a function to takes a string and returns an iterable.
-You can also provide a str, which will be interpreted as a separator value.
 For example if the returned values are separated by a `'$'` you can do the following call:

     >>> values = inst.query_ascii_values('CURV?', separator='$')

+You can provide a function to takes a string and returns an iterable.
+Default value for the separator is `','`

 .. _sec:reading-binary-data: